Skip to main content

 Recap: Odd and even mode impedances

-Odd and even mode impedances of a differential pair lines are fundamental characteristics of the pair.
+Odd and even mode impedances of a differential pair of lines are fundamental characteristics of the pair.
 We can evaluate all other impedances from their values, as illustrated below:

 Since: